22 CFR Part 217

 This resource is a reference aid developed by the NAFSA Adviser's Manual 360 team.
 This is not an official edition of the Code of Federal Regulations.
 For information on the official edition of the Code of Federal Regulations published by the Government Printing Office, visit the Government Printing Office website.
 Click here for the e-CFR version of 22 CFR Part 217.

 § 217.1 Scope.
-The Visa Waiver Pilot Program (VWPP) described in this section is established pursuant to the provisions of section 217 of the Act.
+The Visa Waiver Program (VWP) described in this section is established pursuant to the provisions of section 217 of the Act.

 § 217.2 Eligibility.

 (a) Definitions.
 As used in this part, the term:

 Carrier refers to the owner, charterer, lessee, or authorized agent of any commercial vessel or commercial aircraft engaged in transporting passengers to the United States from a foreign place.